googleads/googleads-adxbuyer-examples/ruby/README.md

   as the key type.
 You will download a JSON key file, which you will need in a later step.
-3. If you haven't done so already, you will need to associate your Service Account with AdX.
-Go to the
-  [DoubleClick Ad Exchange UI](https://adx.google.com) and click the gear icon next to your email and Customer ID.
+3. If you haven't done so already, you will need to associate your Service Account with Authorized Buyers.
+Go to the [Authorized Buyers UI](https://www.google.com/authorizedbuyers) and click the gear icon next to your email and Customer ID.
 Click **Account Settings** in the pop-up menu.
 Under **User management**, click the **Account users** tab.
 Click the **+Service Account** button to associate a new Service Account by providing